 This briefing paper provides information on the number female MPs currently sitting in the House of Commons.
 It also gives a history of the campaigns to give women the vote and to allow them to stand as candidates for election.Jump to full report >>

-This background paper provides a breakdown of female MPs currently sitting in the House of Commons.
+This background paper provides a breakdown by party of female MPs currently sitting in the House of Commons.
 It also gives a history of the campaigns to give women the vote and to allow them to stand as candidates for election.
 The history of parliamentary representation by women is also briefly examined.

 Further information on women in Parliament, including some international comparisons, and in Government is available in the Library Briefing Paper Women in Parliament and Government (SN01250).